 The project in Kenya is focused on the reforestation and re-growth of a forest reserve in Province of Bomet.
 The landscape is one of the most ecologically important ones for nature conservation in East Africa.
 The well-known Mara Serengeti urgently depends on water from the forests, such as the Chepalungu, for its survival.

 The focus is now on protecting the diversity of species and animals, maintaining the ecological functions and sustainable usability of this landscape and, to this end, ensuring that ecosystems are fully protected and – where necessary – restored.
 In addition, community forest reserves are being created with fruit and fast-growing tree species that can be used sustainably by surrounding communities.
-30,000 plantings have been initiated to date with the support of Sports4Trees.

 Project partner: WWF